mercadopago/devsite-docs/guides/subscriptions/subscription-no-associated-plan-authorized-payments.en.md

 * __Payment is successfully made__ so, the installment will remain as `processed` and will not be reattempted.

-* __Payment is declined__ so the installment will always remain in `recycling` status and when the installment is not expired or has not reached the maximum number of reattempts.
+* __Payment is declined__ so the installment will always remain in `recycling` status,  as long as the installment has not expired or has not reached the maximum number of reattempts.
 Otherwise, it will be processed with the `processed` status.

 ### Declined payments